An activity to introduce JavaScript in 45-60m

 Developers use functions in JavaScript to trigger certain actions.
 In this example, clicking the “Quiz Me” button will call a JavaScript function.
 That means it triggers some actions! alert is the command that lets developers show messages to the user on a webpage.

-• This requires the function keyword, the function name, parentheses, and curly brackets
+function keyword, the function name, parentheses, and curly bracketsalert statement that welcomes the user

 alert("Welcome to my quiz 🙂");